 Somewhere out there five people were reading the book, and possibly even believing in an author named Carlton Egremont III.
-Possibly even SoftPro believed in Carlton Egremont III.
+Possibly even SoftPro believed in Carlton.
 Regardless, they ordered more books.

 By the spring of 1998 every Mr. Bunny book not sold out of the trunk of my car had come from that single store in Massachusetts.
 Thatís how it became the best selling computer book in the Boston area.